-For those in the banking industry, this makes excellent sense because a native app is an essential.
+For those in the banking industry, this makes excellent sense because a native app is essential.
 Yet, marketing can go beyond the app used by existing clients and new acquisitions.
 For one thing, and as many experts advise, marketing cooperatively with partners can be an effective approach.
 For example, partnering with college scholarship organizations and allotting space for their program ads or having them supply you with ad space on their app is a very savvy concept.

-However, not all apps are a good home to a financial firm’s advertising.
+However, not all apps are a good home for a financial firm’s advertising.
 Here, let’s consider a basic “blacklist” of the apps you don’t want to advertise on.
 Before we jump into the list, we want you to understand that we are not going to be “calling out” specific apps.
-Instead, we are going to look at the apps you may be offered some affordable or low-coast advertising space in, but should kindly decline.
+Instead, we are going to look at the apps you may be offered some affordable or low-cost advertising space in, but should kindly decline.

 Apps to Avoid in Your Marketing Efforts